-One of the things I’m passionate about as an educator and curriculum developer is that learning materials for young children should be visually engaging, colorful, well-designed and simple.
+One of the things I’m passionate about as a homeschooler is that learning materials for young children should be visually engaging, colorful, well-designed, and simple.
 Reaching this balance is a challenge, but it can be done.
-I’m really picky about the aesthetics of any materials I use with Caroline whether it is a worksheet, a book, a lapbook or a game.
+I’m really picky about the aesthetics of any materials I use with Caroline whether it is a worksheet, a book, a lapbook, or a game.

 I pass by many educational materials online because they aren’t visually appealing.
 It doesn’t matter how good the content is.
 If it isn’t enjoyable to look at, I know it won’t fly with my creative, right-brained daughter.
 She wants to be around things that are visually pleasing.

 I’ve started developing a line of lapbooks that have quality graphics and color photos.
 I love lapbooks and they are great for my hands-on learner.
 But I’ve had a difficult time finding ones that are colorful and visually appealing with strong design.
 So I’m going to create them for Caroline and for other children like her who really need them.
-I am also creating them with minimal writing involved, but that’s another post!
+(I am also creating them with minimal writing involved for children who struggle with dysgraphia, but that’s another post!)

 We’ve started using the first one (Polar Animals Lapbook) and Caroline loves it.
 The design is simple, but appealing.
 I also included lots of colorful photos.
 Yes, it does cost a bit more to print them compared to if everything was black and white, but I think the trade-off is worth it.
 The most important thing to me is helping her engage with the content in meaningful ways without being distracted by everything else.
 So far, so good!